sanjayypatel/portfolio-kami/_portfolio/cogently.md

 My development goals for Cogently focused on writing better code than in my previous projects, specifically employing Haml and isolating Bootstrap from my code.

 On the recommendation of my mentor, I employed a pair of gems ([haml/haml](https://github.com/haml/haml) and [indirect/haml-rails](https://github.com/indirect/haml-rails)) to convert my views from embedded ruby (erb) files to haml.
+With strict whitespace and indentation rules, Haml makes code in views much easier to read while discouraging lazy code formatting.

 While researching Bootstrap best practices I encountered several articles about Bootstrap maintainability and extending existing classes in Sass.
 Here's an abbreviated reading list: